dustinpfister/blog_posts/_posts/vuejs-getting-started.md

 There is more than one way to get started with vue.js, some ways might be easier, others maybe not so easy.
 When I started experimenting with vue.js I made it into a bit of a project involving some back end code with express.
 After all what is a front end javaScript framework without at least some back end code as well?

-So in this section I will be going over how I set up my test vuejs project folder, and also a very basic static server script for the sake of quickly browsering each example that I come up with.
+So in this section I will be going over how I set up my test vuejs project folder, and also a very basic static server script for the sake of quickly browsing each example that I come up with.
 In order to really get into this sort of thing you will want to learn more about getting started with nodejs, and express.js, that is if you want to go with those options when it comes to a back end system.

 ### 1.1 - vuejs test folder setup